devaroop/devaroop.github.io/_posts/2018-06-13-the-green-boat-in-amsterdam.md

 This time, we spoke to the hosts.

 The pilot, [
 Martin Te Riele](https://www.facebook.com/martin.teriele){:target="_blank"} is a super-talented man who built the boat all by himself.
 He carefully chose to design the boat from ground up without any heavy manufacturing equipment.
-He is a king on the seat holding the cruiser motorbike handle to steer the boat whenever he wishes.
+He is a king on the seat holding the cruiser motorbike handle to steer the boat wherever he wishes.
 He planted a cool bath tub at the center of the boat boasting a presence of a private pool inside.
 He also showed us a camping house that he made in his backyard.
 He loves to drive his boat and enjoy life as he wishes.
 Im sure he is proud of himself.

 The beautiful [Saskia Gulien](https://www.facebook.com/saskia.gulien.1){:target="_blank"} is the reason we could be on the boat.
 She invited us to be on it for the dreamy rides.